Tuesday of Week 20 of Ordinary Time – Gospel

 Commentary on Numbers 11:4-15

-We move on today to the Book of Numbers and we will just have four readings from it (Monday to Thursday).
+We move on today to the Book of Numbers and we will just have four readings from it (Monday through Thursday).
 Its Hebrew title is “In the Wilderness”, which seems a more appropriate description of its contents.
 ‘Numbers’ simply refers to the beginning of the book where a census of the people is described.

 The book, as a whole, is divided into three main sections: